JoannickGardize/SharkSerialization/README.md

 ## Complex graphs

 To improve efficiency, SharkSerialization considers by default the graph to be simple:
-- Fields declared type and actual value always matches a registered class and serializer pair.
+- Fields declared type and actual value always matches a registered class and serializer pair, and are never null.
 - There is no multiple references to the same instance.

 Fields which does not respect one, the other, or both of these conditions must be annotated with `@UndefinedType` and / or `@SharedReference`.
 Each of these annotions adds 2 bytes of overhead each time the field has to be serialized.
 Shared references are serialized only one time, other references will only takes 2 bytes.